-Short circuit loading is initiated by momentary push button switch S3.
-With S3 depressed, Q6, Q7, and Q11 are turned on, supplying current to the short circuit contactor coil (K3) and the gate of SCR101.
-Since the speed of the Q11-SCR101 combination is much faster (<1 ms) than the Q7-contactor combination (10 ms), the SCR takes the surge current.
-This avoids damaging the contactor's contacts.
+Short circuit loading is initiated by momentary push button S3.
+With S3 in the short circuit position, Q6 turns on.
+With Q6 conducting, Q7 and Q11 are turned on, completing circuits to the short circuit contactor (K3) coil and the SCR101 gate.
+Since the speed of the Q11 -SCR101 combination is much faster than the Q-7 contactor combination (10 ms), the SCR takes the surge current.
+This avoids damage to the contactor's contacts.

-With the contactor closed, the voltage across the SCR is reduced to less than the voltage required to keep the SCR conducting; therefore, the SCR turns off.
+With the contactor closed, the voltage across the SCR is less than the voltage required to shut the SCR off.
 In this way, under steady state short circuit conditions, the full current is taken by the contactor.

 When S3 is released, transistors Q6, Q7, and Q11 turn off.
-Once again the Q11-SCR101 combination is much faster \angle 1ms) than the Q7-K3 combination (30 ms).
-This insures that the SCR101 gate is low before the contactor opens, thus removing the short circuit condition.
+Once again the Q11-SCR101 combination is much faster than the Q7-K3 combination (50 ms).
+This ensures that the SCR101 gate is low before the contactor opens, thus removing the short circuit condition.